-If you still think the 2DS is completely bonkers, you probably haven't wrapped your hands around one yet.
-Putting out a slab-shaped version of the 3DS without the 3D functionality might seem odd at first, but when you play it yourself it all starts to make sense.
+If you still think the Nintendo 2DS is completely bonkers, you probably haven't wrapped your hands around one yet.
+Putting out a slab-shaped version of the Nintendo 3DS without the 3D functionality might seem odd at first, but when you play it yourself it all starts to make sense.

-But within minutes of holding it we found that these feelings faded away and that, actually, the 2DS is surprisingly comfortable to hold.
+But within minutes of holding it we found that these feelings faded away and that, actually, the Nintendo 2DS is surprisingly comfortable to hold.
 It's not the most ergonomic thing in the world though certainly better than what we expected.

-All the buttons found on the 3DS are here except there's also been a slidable sleep button added to compensate for the lack of hinge-closing functionality.
+All the buttons found on the Nintendo 3DS are here except there's also been a slidable sleep button added to compensate for the lack of hinge-closing functionality.
 Meanwhile the home button has been blown up a bit and sits under the bottom display.

 The start and select buttons can now be found to the right of the screen and the circle pad and d-pad are now further up on the left.

-The 2DS comes in either blue and black, red and black, or, if you live in the US, black and red.
-But the Nintendo 2DS doesn't feel like a piece of premium tech.
+The Nintendo 2DS comes in either blue and black, red and black, or, if you live in the US, black and red.
+But the 2DS doesn't feel like a piece of premium tech.
 Instead Nintendo has opted for something that feels cheaper and more plasticky than the 3DS and 3DS XL.

 We reckon you could chuck this at something with a fair bit of force and it would be ok, which we guess is sort of the point.
 Kids and hinges don't tend to get along; kids and delicate touchscreens don't really see eye-to-eye either.

-So the 2DS is sturdy and able to take a bit of a knocking.
+So the Nintendo 2DS is sturdy and able to take a bit of a knocking.
 But after enough tossing around even the 2DS will start picking up scratches.
 So we'd recommend pairing it with a protector case if you plan to put it under the Christmas tree for someone this year.

 Although there's logic in the 'stripping down' thought process, we do think Nintendo could have still offered something a tad nicer for the price.
-For example, the 2DS now comes with just one speaker on the console, which means it loses the stereo sound of the 3DS.
+For example, the Nintendo 2DS now comes with just one speaker on the console, which means it loses the stereo sound of the 3DS.
 It's a noticeable shame.

-The camera is perhaps the most curious part of the 2DS.
+The camera is perhaps the most curious part of the Nintendo 2DS.
 While the handheld no longer owns a 3D display, Nintendo has chosen to keep the two cameras on the back.
 This means you can still take 3D pictures but won't be able to make them pop unless you transfer them to someone else who has a 3DS.

 - The 22 best Nintendo DS games: all the titles you absolutely need to revisit